-Denver Police admit shooting man who 'wielded' black marker
+Denver police admit shooting man who 'wielded' black marker

 Thomas said the officer who shot Cole was placed on modified paid leave while the investigation into the shooting continues.

 Another officer who attempted to shoot Cole with a taser is also on modified paid leave, he said.
-The officer's taser didn't strike because "it must fire two probes at a target and both must hit to be effective," said Denver police detective Matt Clark.
-Clark said that only one probe fired.
+The officer's taser didn't strike because "in this case, it appears only one of the two probes struck the moving subject, and as a result, the Taser did not have an effect on the individual," said Denver police detective Matt Clark.

-Denver Police released the body worn camera video which showed officers encounter Cole during a domestic violence call Saturday, Aug.
+Denver Police released two body worn camera videos, which showed officers encounter Cole during a domestic violence call on Aug.
 5 in the 2300 block of Cedar Ave.
-One of the two video showed Cole that yelled “Let’s go,” at least five times and walked toward one officer who is in the street pointing a taser.
+One of the two videos showed that Cole yelled “Let’s go” at least five times and walked toward one officer who is in the street pointing a taser.
 He then changed direction and walked toward a second officer who asked him to stop.

 Officers could be heard calling him by his first name, trying to de-escalate the situation.